mccoy88f/Tottodrillo/README.md

 - **Platform Mapping**: Each source includes its own platform mapping for seamless integration

 ### 🔍 Exploration & Search
-- **Home Screen** with featured ROMs, popular platforms, favorites, and recent ROMs
+- **Home Screen** with featured ROMs, popular platforms, favorites, recent ROMs and downloaded ROMs
 - **Platform Exploration** organized by brand (Nintendo, PlayStation, Sega, Xbox, etc.) with collapsible/expandable sections
 - **Advanced Search** with automatic debounce (500ms) to optimize queries
 - **Multiple Filters** for platforms, regions, and sources with interactive chips